dmfow/CheatSheets/Kubernetes.md

 #### Install on the masternode on Alpine
 ```
 # E. Initialise the cluster.
 Replace [IP network] with your network incl mask.
 Eg: 10.2.0.0/16
 kubeadm init --pod-network-cidr=[IP network]
+# copy the token for worker node joins

 # F. Make a config file for the root user
 mkdir -p $HOME/.kube
 cp -i /etc/kubernetes/admin.conf $HOME/.kube/config